solo-io/gloo/docs/content/guides/integrations/cert_manager/_index.md

 ```

 ### Test
-First, let's make sure we have the petstore installed on our cluster:
+First, let's make sure we have the petstore application installed on our cluster:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/solo-io/gloo/v1.2.9/example/petstore/petstore.yaml
 ```

-Then, we configure our `VirtualService` to use our newly created TLS secret and route to the petstore:
+Then, we configure our Virtual Service to use our newly created TLS secret and route to the petstore application:
 ```shell
 cat << EOF | kubectl apply -f -
 apiVersion: gateway.solo.io/v1